Sosari12/Graviton_Build/README.md

 Every wall is considered as a wall.

-Point of the game is to implement an interesting new mechanic in an FPS game as well as optically disorient the player.
+Point of the project was to implement an interesting new mechanic in an FPS game as well as optically disorient the player.

 ## Gameplay
 Player can walk up to any wall and change their point of gravity to match the collided wall.